Upholstery Buying Guide

 Starr Amish Executive Arm Chair with Gas Lift

 Faux leather allows you to enjoy the look of leather without using an animal product.
-This upholstery option is made from a fabric base which is chemically treated with dye, polyurethane or wax for color and texture.
-Faux leather is made by a machine, producing an even, consistent color throughout.
+This upholstery option is made from a fabric base that is chemically treated with dye, polyurethane, or wax for color and texture.
+Faux leather is produced by a machine, resulting in an even, consistent color throughout.
 It can be dyed many colors and resists fading.

 Outdoor Fabric